Article One of the United States Constitution: Clause 10: Offenses Against the Law of Nations Clause

-The Congress shall have Power ...
-To define and punish Piracies and Felonies committed on the high Seas, and Offences against the Law of Nations....The "Offenses Clause" was developed to address the national government's inability to conduct foreign affairs effectively under the Articles of Confederation, which left it up to states to "provide expeditious, exemplary and adequate punishment...for the infractions of the immunities of ambassadors and other public ministers..."
+The "Offenses Clause" was developed to address the national government's inability to conduct foreign affairs effectively under the Articles of Confederation, which left it up to states to "provide expeditious, exemplary and adequate punishment ... for the infractions of the immunities of ambassadors and other public ministers".
 Edmund Randolph, a delegate to the Constitutional Convention, cited this arrangement as one of the major "defects" of the Articles, since it left no consistent or uniform recourse for foreign dignitaries and merchants.

-At the time clause was drafted, piracy was the only universal crime that was well-defined by the law of nations, and Congress soon addressed it through a federal statute in 1790.
+At the time clause was drafted, piracy was the only universal crime that was well defined by the law of nations, and Congress soon addressed it through a federal statute in 1790.
 Felonies committed in international waters had to be specifically defined by Congress pursuant to the U.S. Supreme Court decision in United States v.
 Furlong (1820).
 However, determining the grounds on which Congress can define offenses against the law of nations has been more difficult, due largely to uncertainty about the meaning of the term "law of nations" and its scope.

 Clause 18: Implied Powers of Congress (Necessary and Proper)

+Regarding the implied powers of Congress, the Constitution specifically states all implied or additional powers permitted to the Congress are limited exclusively to the "Powers vested", to the Congress, "by this Constitution" (not "the Powers vested in it"); meaning, whatever is not expressly written or obviously implied within the Constitution cannot be inferred as being part of, nor permitted by, the Constitution.
+In other words, Congress cannot create additional powers for itself to wield.
+Any powers deemed "necessary and proper" are limited and restricted to carrying out the functions of government as prescribed within the Constitution and ensuring those functions continued operations.
+E.g., the Constitution states Congress shall manage the government purse through the creation of a Treasury, thus there must be a Department of the Treasury with a sub-division which accounts for every penny coming and going, pays government debts, &c.; whereas nowhere in the Constitution can it be inferred that the Second Amendment right to bear arms necessitates a Department of Alcohol, Tobacco, Firearms and Explosives (ATFE).
+The Department of the Treasury, along with many of its sub-divisions, is entirely Constitutional; but the Secret Service was not created until July 5, 1865 (four months after President Abraham Lincoln's assassination) specifically to combat counterfeiting, which is a task delegated to the Department of the Treasury by Congress.
+Congress constitutionally expanded the Secret Service's duties to include Presidential protection only after President William McKinley was assassinated in 1901.
+The Internal Revenue Service falls under the jurisdiction of the Federal Reserve and the Department of the Treasury is not part of the Federal Reserve, nor is the Federal Reserve part of the Department of the Treasury.